kostaskougios/spi/gameOfLife/Readme.md

 █ = Live cell  ▒ = Live cell on the boundaries of the sector  ░ = Dead cell on the boundaries

 The boundaries we see here are just neighbor sectors communicating their live cells.
-This is needed because the game checks all 9 neigbours of a cell to decide if the cell stays alive or dies.
+This is needed because the game checks all 9 neighbors of a cell to decide if the cell stays alive or dies.
 For example lets see sector (0,0), it has 2 boundary live cells on the right because sector (1,0) has 2 live cells just next to sector (0,0).

     ░░░░ | ░░░